Cole-Walker314/Cole_Walker_Portfolio/README.md

 ## 🎯 Project Overview

 This project demonstrates how to build a simple data pipeline that:
-1. **Extracts** Spotify track and album data for Fleet Foxes using the Spotify Web API.
+1. **Extracts** Spotify track and album data for Fleet Foxes using the Spotify Web API on a daily basis.
 2. **Transforms** the raw JSON data into pandas DataFrames using Apache Airflow tasks.
 3. **Loads** the processed data into a local PostgreSQL database , provided by the Astro CLI.
 4. **Visualizes** the data in a Power BI report by:
-   - Comparing tracks and albums by popularity
+   - Comparing tracks and albums by popularity.
-   - Utilizing KPI cards and DAX measures to display insightful metrics
+   - Utilizing KPI cards and DAX measures to display insightful metrics.

 ## ⚙️ Tech Stack